Mariolandaf/Multivariate-Study-Impact-of-Green-Areas-on-Air-Quality-in-Monterrey/README.md

 ![Alt Map](MapExample.png)

+*Figure 1.
+Two views around an air quality monitoring station, highlighting vegetation density.
+The left side shows an NDVI map with red (low) to green (high) vegetation, and the right side uses a gradient from white to dark green to indicate vegetation presence.*

 - **Statistical Models:** Mixed-effects models were used to analyze the relationship between green coverage and pollutant concentrations, with vegetation percentage treated as a fixed effect and time as a random effect.
 - **Transformations:** Box-Cox transformations were applied to ensure normality of the data before performing statistical analysis.